dasensioco/edu-devcamp/HOL/HOL6/README.md

     ![image](./media/2018-09-14-12-44-00.jpg)

 1. Next you are going to change the sort order of the tiles.
 By default they have been sorted by the class name.
 You are going to change that order to day and time.
-Select the `BrowseGallery` and change the formula to `SortByColumns(Search(Schedule, TextSearchBox1.Text, "Class","Teacher","Day"), "DayOfWeek", If(SortDescending1, Descending, Ascending), "Time", If(SortDescending1, Descending, Ascending))` and note how the Monday classes are now at the top of the list.
+Select the `BrowseGallery` and change the formula to `SortByColumns(Search(Schedule, TextSearchBox1.Text, "Class","Teacher","Day"), "DayOfWeek", If(SortDescending1, Descending, Ascending), "Time", If(SortDescending1, Descending, Ascending))` (or `SortByColumns(Search(Schedule; TextSearchBox1.Text; "Class";"Teacher";"Day"); "DayOfWeek"; If(SortDescending1; Descending; Ascending); "Time"; If(SortDescending1; Descending; Ascending))` (see above)) and note how the Monday classes are now at the top of the list.
 By changing the formula you also changed the columns that will be searched when the user types something in the search field above the schedule.
 Now the columns `Class`, `Teacher` and `Day` will be considered.
 So the user could type search terms like `Science`, `John` or `Friday` to filter the list.

     ![image](./media/2018-09-14-12-51-00.jpg)